Choose options

 - Maximum blade width: approx. 2.2 cm

-- Includes wooden case with red leather sheath, brass hardware and support rings.
+- Includes wooden sheath with red leather cover, brass fittings and support rings.

 - Weight without cover: approx. 207g